Sidebar

 </SidebarProvider>

-prop to make the sidebar collapsible
+Use the collapsible prop to make the sidebar collapsible

-Available options are offcanvas
+Available options are offcanvas, icon and none.

-<Sidebar collapsible="offcanvas | icon | none" />
+<Sidebar collapsible="offcanvas | icon | none" />| Prop | Description |

 offcanvas | A collapsible sidebar that slides in from the left or right. |